locize/locizer/README.md

   apiKey: '27e9ecff-8926-43b0-80fd-e683abe49297', // only needed if you want to add new keys via locizer - remove on production!
   version: 'latest', // version to load from locize
   private: false, // set true if using locize private publish
+  cdnType: 'standard', // default 'pro'
+  noCache: false // fetches non cached translations (do not set to true in production)

   // hostnames that are allowed to send last used data
   // please keep those to your local system, staging, test servers (not production)